yangjibruce/Jellyfinmoreplayer/README.md

 # Jellyfinmoreplayer - New Version
 This script enables Jellyfin to support external players such as PotPlayer, VLC, IINA, NPlayer, MXPlayer, and Infuse Player.
 The implementation is based on and improved from the original script JellyfinMorePlayer https://greasyfork.org/zh-CN/scripts/481318-jellyfinmoreplayer .
 We extend our thanks to the original author for their contribution.

+- Fixed the issue where clicking the external player button in the original version would sometimes simultaneously open the internal player

 ✅ Tested on Jellyfin for Windows version 10.10.7.
 Other platforms should follow a similar process.